cm-jones/cm-jones/README.md

 Hey! 👋🏻

-My name is Cody and I'm a software developer based in Chicago, IL, USA.
+My name is Cody and I'm a software engineer based in Chicago, IL, USA.

 Some facts about me: